nilsojc/multicloud2/README.md

   <img src="assets/diagram.png"
 </p>

-## ☁️ MultiCloud, DevOps & AI Challenge - Day 2 - Automating AWS provisioning using Terraform  ☁️
+## ☁️ MultiCloud, DevOps & AI Challenge - Day 2 - Deploying Docker Images for an E-commerce Website with Kubernetes  ☁️

 This is part of the second project of the challenge/bootcamp!